'Crazy evil act': Reginald Robert Ozanne jailed after brutal slaying of miniature horse

-The man who stabbed a miniature horse 41 times has been jailed for two and a half years.
+The man who stabbed a miniature horse 41 times has been jailed for 2-1/2 years.

 Reginald Robert Ozanne pleaded guilty to a charge of wilfully ill-treating an animal when he appeared before the Dunedin District Court in March.

-Months before being charged, however, the defendant's Waitati home was raided by police and he forcefully denied being responsible for the frenzied attack on Star that sent shock-waves through the tranquil coastal community.
+Months before being charged, however, the defendant's Waitati home was raided by police and he forcefully denied being responsible for the frenzied attack on Star that sent shockwaves through the tranquil coastal community.

 Judge Michael Crosbie said Ozanne's conduct following the killing "could be viewed as reprehensible".